New laws affecting the California workplace go into effect in 2023

-(KTXL) — In addition to new laws impacting bicyclists, jaywalking and official holidays, a number of changes are also coming to the workplace in 2023.
+In addition to new laws impacting bicyclists, jaywalking and official holidays, a number of changes are also coming to the California workplace in 2023.

 Here are six changes to expect in the new year as new laws take effect in California.